huangjjatr/AIE-TransReID/README.md

 2. The testing results on attribute information dropout with different dropout rate can be reproduced by our testing results in log files.
-You can also downloaded the following trained
+You can also downloaded the following models :
 * Trained [model for Market 1501](https://github.com/pseudonymous-aie/AIE-TransReID/blob/main/market_model.zip) with AIE strength $\gamma=2.6$.
 ```bash
 (after download, under command line run)